Iconic Brand Storytelling

 Over the past 150 or so years, symbols have become far more prolific.
 They’ve extended beyond religions and movements, and they’ve been adopted as a primary communication device of brands.

-This creates an opportunity for brands.
+This creates an opportunity for brands and logos they choose.
 We live in a world of choice, options, and information.
 There’s no shortage of products to select.
-To stand out and connect with customers you need to draw on a very old and very well established tool, symbols, to effectively connect with your customers.
+To stand out and connect with customers you need to draw on a very old and very well-established tool, symbols, to effectively connect with your customers.

-Symbols provide a visual shorthand that makes them valuable communication devices.
+Symbols provide a visual shorthand that makes them valuable communication devices in brand storytelling.

 As people interact with a symbol — whether brand, religious, or otherwise — it gets packed with meaning.
 It becomes a heuristic of what’s to come.
 When you see a person wearing a white jacket and a stethoscope you think they’re a doctor.
 The white jacket and stethoscope are the symbols of the profession, and when combined we naturally assume the person wearing them must be some kind of doctor.